scottgriv/Post.e/README.md

 I had two goals when I originally started this project:
 1. Demonstrate how to make a "Twitter-esque" social media application.
-    - A lot of people underestimate the amount of time and work involved making a social media application.
+    - A lot of people underestimate the amount of time and work involved in making a social media application.
     - There's a lot of confusion around the tech stack consisting of: client side code, back-end code, a database, and a web server of some kind.
     - I wanted to shine a light on the above processes and the technology involved.
 2. Create the application in as many languages as possible and use the project as a learning tool for myself.
     - I wrote the application with a mix of both `Objective-C` and `Swift` to demonstrate how a `Bridging Header` file allows the two languages to share classes/files between each other.
     - I'm constantly learning new programming languages and frameworks.
 I wanted to build a "one stop shop" mobile application as a sandbox for all of these languages.
     - I started building the application back-end with ``PHP`` because its easy to understand and learn for new developers.
-With that said, I'm going to try to utilize languages like ``Go`` and ``Node.js`` in the future; the multi-threading capabilties of these languages to significantly speed up server request & response processing makes them an obvious choice to work on next.
+With that said, I'm going to try to utilize languages like ``Go`` and ``Node.js`` in the future; the multithreading capabilities of these languages to significantly speed up server request & response processing makes them an obvious choice to work on next.
     - I've realized now, by open-sourcing it, there's an opportunity for others to learn and contribute to it as well.

 *I know this is a lengthy README, but I want to explain every detail of the application for teaching/learning purposes.
 If this repo gains attraction, I will add a lot of these details into github-pages/documentation to remove clutter in the README.
 I appreciate it if you make it to the end!*